ZhuDailing/WorldOutside/README.md

 # WorldOutside
-A Match-3-Game for Final Project of Code Lab Clas
+A Match-3-Game for Final Project of Code Lab Class using C# and Unity.